 I don’t know about you, but it was nearly impossible for me to be proactive at work last year.

-When I think back to 2020, it was like trying to survive the Tour de France blindfolded.
-By the end of the year, I was worn out, and I was in no mood to organize my 2021 goals.
+When I think back to the last year, it was like trying to survive the Tour de France blindfolded.
+By the end of the year, I was worn out, and I was in no mood to organize my goals this year.
 Being proactive was the furthest from my mind.
 In many ways, I didn’t even want to dream about new projects.

 When January 1st entered the scene, I crawled back under my covers and hoped for the best—or at least a year that would be more predictable with less pivoting.